herzliyaaa/Punong-Barangay-Philippines-Record/README.md

 1. Open the XAMPP Control Panel and start Apache and MySQL
 2. Copy/Move the program folder in the htdocs folder
 3. Now to run your code, open localhost/Punong-Barangay-Philippines-Record/ in your browser.
-Your PHP file now run and display its output in the browser window.